khonchanphearaa007/Microservice/README.md

 * Task service handles and task process working with title, description, userId event into (RabbitMQ)
 * Notification service -Listions service when Taske service it must be create event it to message broker in docker with RabbitMQ
 * product service handles of process (Name, Price, Quantity) into alert (RabbitMQ)
+* payment service for handle when payment product
 * API-Gateway for router requests to Microservice

 # Teach Stack